nedbat/coveragepy/doc/excluding.rst

         ini=r"""
             [report]
             exclude_also =
-                ; Exclude an except clause of a specific form: except ValueError:\n\s*assume\(False\)
+                ; 1.
+Exclude an except clause of a specific form: except ValueError:\n\s*assume\(False\)
+                ; 2.
+Comments to turn coverage on and off: no cover: start(?s:.)*?no cover: stop
-                ; A pragma comment that excludes an entire file:
+                ; 3.
+A pragma comment that excludes an entire file:
                 (?s)\A.*# pragma: exclude file.*\Z
             """,
         toml=r"""
             [tool.coverage.report]
             exclude_also = [
-                # Exclude an except clause of a specific form:
+                # 1. Exclude an except clause of a specific form:
                 "except ValueError:\\n\\s*assume\\(False\\)",
+                # 2. Comments to turn coverage on and off:
+                "no cover: start(?s:.)*?no cover: stop",
-                # A pragma comment that excludes an entire file:
+                # 3. A pragma comment that excludes an entire file:
                 "(?s)\\A.*# pragma: exclude file.*\\Z",
                 ]
             """,